Bolat-JB/TypeVocab/README.md

 ### DPG Justification (Digital Public Goods)
 TypeVocab adheres to DPG standards by being:
-1. **Open Source:** Licensed under MIT, allowing anyone to modify or host the project.
+1. **Open Source:** Licensed under Apache 2.0, allowing anyone to modify or host the project.
 2. **Open Data:** The vocabulary lists are stored in open JSON/JS formats.
 3. **Do No Harm:** The app stores no personal user data, strictly protecting user privacy.